kestra-io/docs/docs/developer-guide/tasks/README.md

 Flowable Tasks are used for branching, grouping, doing tasks in parallel, etc...

 Flowable Tasks use context [variables](../variables) to define the next tasks to run.
-For example, you can use the [outputs](../outputs) of a previous task in `Switch` task to decide which task to run next.
+For example, you can use the [outputs](../outputs) of a previous task in a `Switch` task to decide which task to run next.

 ### Sequential